What does a conveyancer do, and why do you need one?

 Conveyancing in Australia is the legal and administrative process of transferring property ownership from one party to another.
 Photo: iStock

-Whether you’re closing in on the hunt for your dream home or hoping to find the right buyer, the property settlement process can feel like the final stretch of a marathon.
+Whether you’re closing in on the hunt to buy your dream home or hoping to sell your property, the settlement process can feel like the final stretch of a marathon.
 Though you may have your eyes on settlement day, there’s still a lot of work to do to make it official.

 Conveyancing refers to the legal groundwork needed to buy or sell a property in Australia.
 It’s a huge part of any property transaction, but it can feel overwhelming if you’re new to the real estate market or worried about any missteps that could cost you money.